 The first step toward resolving a car accident claim is determining fault for the accident.
 If another driver is responsible for a recent crash, you need to gather evidence and witness testimony that helps you establish their liability for your damages.
 The police report from the accident will also be crucial in determining liability as it will include the responding officers’ initial findings from the accident scene.

 If another driver is responsible for causing your accident, you can file a claim against their auto insurance policy to recover your damages.
 Every driver in California must carry auto insurance that meets the state’s minimum coverage requirements, and the state uses a fault-based system to assign liability for accidents.
-An experienced attorney can not only help you gather the evidence you need to establish fault for your recent car accident but also help you file your insurance claim.
+An experienced car accident attorney can not only help you gather the evidence you need to establish fault for your recent accident but also help you file your insurance claim.

 Dealing With Insurance

 It can take several weeks to a few months to secure a settlement check from the at-fault driver’s auto insurance company.
 Insurance companies typically require drivers to report accidents as soon as possible, typically within a few days.
 Therefore, you should not only inform your insurance carrier about your recent accident but also contact the at-fault driver’s insurance company to inform them that you intend to file a claim soon.
-Before you do, it’s a good idea to consult an experienced car accident lawyer who can help you maximize your settlement from insurance.
+Before you do, it’s a good idea to consult an experienced Orange County car accident lawyer who can help you maximize your settlement from insurance.

 California’s auto insurance coverage requirements include bodily injury liability coverage of at least $15,000 for a single person and at least $30,000 for a total accident.
 In addition, the policy must also provide at least $5,000 in property damage liability coverage.
 These coverage limits come into play when the policyholder is responsible for an accident, and the other driver files a claim to recover their damages.
 A civil claim is likely to ensue if the at-fault driver’s insurance can’t cover all of the victim’s damages.